FabioLolix/distroware.gitlab.io/docs/contributing/fullfilling.md

 * **on LWN.net**

-  Yes/No. Is present on https://lwn.net/Distributions list? (can't be linked)
+  (Linux only) Yes/No. Is present on https://lwn.net/Distributions list? (can't be linked)

 * **Repology**